zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/cleanup/cleanup.md

 ## Introduction

 Congratulations, you complete the workshop.
-You may want to release the resources created through the workshop using Terraform.
+You may want to release the cloud resources created through this workshop.

 ---